 NASA’s ARES division has launched a new website called Astromaterials 3D, which allows users to view the agency’s collection of Apollo and meteorite rocks in an information-rich 3D viewer and manipulator, almost as if a rock is in your hands (if opening the Explorer on a mobile browser, request the site’s Desktop version to be able to use it).
 Site visitors can follow each rock’s history, watch actual footage of the specimen being collected by the astronaut in case of Apollo and even slice the samples.
 The site currently includes 10 meteorites and lunar samples each, and more will be added next year.
 The team created these models using an elaborate process that includes manually photographing the rocks from at least 240 different angles in a nitrogen cabinet in a cleanroom using a raft of scanning tools.

 Also check out virtualmicroscope.org, where more than 500 Apollo samples are available to see with a virtual microscope! 🤓

 If you like the newsletter, please share it with friends, colleagues or your followers on socials.

-One last thing.
-I’m putting out Moon Monday for absolutely free of cost, and the site is free to access and had no ads.
+Also, I’m putting out Moon Monday for absolutely free of cost, and the site is free to access and had no ads.
 If you like what you read, consider supporting me.